 - Take a break!
 You probably have been looking at your work for too long.
 Fresh eyes are best for seeing, when you come back to your work you may see it differently.
 If necessary leave it a week and come back to it.

-- Step back – You can see so much more when you step back from your artwork, you can see the adjustments you need to make much more clearly when you look at the ‘bigger picture’.
+- Step back – You can see so much more when you step back from your artwork (physically take a step away from your work).
+You can see the adjustments you need to make much more clearly when you look at the ‘bigger picture’.

 - Turn it upside down – A little trick I was taught was to look at work upside down to see what needs adjusting, looking at work in a mirror can do the same job.